 That was our sample cover letter for graduate school programs.

-Here’s how to write a cover letter for graduate school:
+Here’s how to write your cover letter for graduate school:

 1. Address Your Grad School Cover Letter Correctly